Miss World America: History

-During the mid 1950s, the Miss Universe organisation sent delegates from the Miss USA system to compete at Miss World (1953–57).
+During the mid-1950s, the Miss Universe organization sent delegates from the Miss USA system to compete at Miss World (1953–57).
 Alfred Patricelli of Bridgeport, Connecticut, was the executive director of the Miss World USA during its existence from 1958 to 1977.
 From 1958 to 1961, the winner of Miss United States competed at Miss World.
 Then from 1962 to 1966 Alfred Patricelli organized the Miss USA World pageant annually.
 In 1967, the pageant was renamed Miss World USA and was held every year until 1977.
 During this time, Miss World USA 1969 Gail Renshaw was the first person to resign from the title of "Miss World USA" after competing in Miss World 1969 in order to get married.
 Also in 1973, Marjorie Wallace won the Miss World title and became the first American woman to win the Miss World title.
 Between 1978 through 1980, BBS Productions, Inc., based in New York City, was given the franchise for the Miss World pageant where Griff O'Neil was the organizer, during this time the pageant was named "Miss World America".

 From 1981 to 1991, the Miss Universe organization were the license holders, and the American representative to Miss World ended up being the 1st runner-up of the Miss USA pageant.
 The Miss World Organization however wanted a public announcement during the finals of the Miss USA pageant that the 1st Runner-up would be going to Miss World, but they refused to do so.
 Therefore, after 1991 the Miss World Organization did not accept any more Miss USA 1st Runners-up.

 From 1992 to 1997, Richard Guy and Rex Holt (GuyRex) were the national directors of Miss World in the United States and organized the Miss World America pageant in 1992, 1993, and 1994.
 They discontinued the pageant in 1995 but handpicked a representative from 1995 to 1997.
 In 1998, Hirsh Wilck succeeded GuyRex and became the license holder and sent contestants from 1998 to 2000.

 In 2001, the Miss World organization asked Pageantry Magazine to choose a contestant for Miss World 2001 since they did not have a license holder during this year.
 In 2002, Jean Renard and Miss World Holdings Inc became license holders and handpicked the representative.
 They dropped the license afterwards due to legal issues with Rebekah Revels, whom they had handpicked to compete in 2002.
 In 2003, Bruce Vermeulen and Geoff Kearney founded the US Miss World organization.
 They chose the 2003 representative by mail-in entry and telephone interviews and in 2004 held the US Miss World pageant.
 In 2005, Barbizon Modeling became the license holders and organized the US Miss World pageant in San Francisco, California.